qbicsoftware/research-data-management/docs/measurement/measurement_registration.md

 # Measurement Registration

+!!! tip "Excel file support"
+    The data manager now supports measurement registration and updates with Excel files (*.xlsx).

+    __Only requirement__: metadata must be in the first sheet of your workbook.

 To register measurements, start by [navigating](measurement_introduction.md#measurement-navigation) into the measurement summary view.
 ![measurement_summary](images/measurement_summary_no_measurements.png)
 Once within the measurement summary view, measurements can be registered via the following steps: